jaydeepc/sarangsh/README.md

 Sarangsh (सारांश) is an AI-powered call summarizer that uses Claude to generate comprehensive summaries of transcripts, with a focus on earnings calls and other business communications.

-## ⚠️ Important Security Note

-Never commit your actual API keys to the repository.
-The `.env.example` file contains only placeholder values.
-Always:
-1. Keep your actual API keys in `.env` (which is gitignored)
-2. Use environment variables in Vercel for deployment
-3. Never share or expose your API keys in public repositories

 ## Features

 - PDF transcript upload support